Public Relations Firm Leader Rita Tateel on Celebrity Endorsements

-01:41 –Achieving measurable business objectives through celebrity appearances and the most commonly asked questions public relations practitioners have when they are investigating the possibility of booking a celebrity for a special event or product launch.
+01:41 –Achieving measurable business objectives through celebrity appearances and the most commonly asked questions public relations practitioners have when investigating the possibility of booking a celebrity for a special event or product launch.

-02:01 – Choosing celebrities based on a target audience and why a one-size fits all strategy never works.
+02:01 – Choosing celebrities based on a target audience and why a one-size-fits-all strategy never works.

 03:38 – Celebrities may be a great way to get people’s attention, but can they ever be more influential than one’s online social network?

 04:40 – How the clothing line Von Dutch was launched based on a few well-placed celebrities who were seen wearing those baseball caps and t-shirts, scoring influential brand recognition.

 05:35 – Can celebrities influence consumers on more than just lifestyle brands?
 Do consumers trust celebrities when considering purchases, like health care, financial services, or political candidates?

 07:35 – How the world of celebrity endorsements has changed in the age of social media and transparency.

 8:12 – Joe Jaffe’s prediction that Twitter is a bubble waiting to burst, the Edelman Trust Barometer ranking on the influence of celebrities and whether or not the emergence of micro-celebrities who find fame with a smaller audience online will change the way we regard pop culture celebrities.

 09:50 – How Twitter is enabling pop culture celebrities to directly engage their fans, build a more passionate audience base and establish greater influence than disengaged celebrities.